Ghee Vs Mustard Oil: Which is Better & Healthier? Shahji Ghee

 10. Mustard oil is rich in vitamin B complex, vitamin A, vitamin E, calcium, protein, and omega-3 fatty acids which are great for the skin.

-Ghee Vs Mustard Oil: Possible Side Effects / Disadvantages Comparison
+Ghee Vs Mustard Oil: Possible Side Effects Comparison

 Possible Side Effects of Ghee